 2. Driving a car

 The car represents our body (the vehicle of our soul) and driving represents our evolution in life.
-Depending on whether the road is smooth or you’re driving on a dangerous path, this evokes the road we've taken in our lives at the time of the dream it may be positive or negative.
-Moreover, if we aren’t driving the car, this signifies that, we are struggling to make our own choices..
+Depending on whether the road is smooth or you’re driving on a dangerous path, this evokes the road we've taken in our lives may be positive or negative.
+Moreover, if we aren’t driving the car, this signifies that, we are struggling to make our own choices.

 3. Flying (in an airplane)

 This reveals that we’re in an important time of change.
 This could mean we are heading towards a new start, where destiny often imposes itself on us without us necessarily having control over the destination.
 This evokes a period of important decisions but proves necessary in order for us to advance.

 This is the sign of a deep growth and an upcoming rebirth, or a part of us that’s in process of revealing itself to and that we’ll see this change soon.
 This can also represent a change in our personality, an opening to a new aspect or character trait.

 Fear of and provoked anxiety by spiders most often reveals the fear of an authoritative figure that someone perceives as destructive, who comes from a mother who’s too invasive, who acts as a large authority in life.
-Dreams about spiders can also highlight a relationship that’s overwhelming, heavy, anxiety-provoking with its hierarchy, or dark thoughts that pass through our mind at the moment of the dream.
+Dreams about spiders can also highlight a relationship that’s overwhelming, heavy, anxiety-provoking with its hierarchy, or dark thoughts that pass through our mind at the moment.

-6. Losing your keys, can’t open a door, or unable to start your car
+6. Losing your keys, being unable to open a door, or incapable of starting your car